isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Flag variables that are potentially updated (have a non-const use) in both the loop control iteration-expression and the loop body.
+Flag variables that are potentially updated (have a non-`const` use) in both the loop control iteration-expression and the loop body.

 ## ES.expr: Expressions